programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-3.md

 #### Navigating through the network graph

 Now that the nodes and edges have been defined, we can begin to move around the visualization with the iPySIGMA features.

+##### Getting started

 Before us is an interactive web-based network graph that shows the relationships between the books and the subject headings.
 Each graph has a natural state that often looks like a cloud of chaos, this the graph before it is laid out.
 It is recommended that before you interact with the graph that you click the play button to run the layout animation.
 This allows the graph to settle into a more readable arrangement, where closely related nodes cluster together and less connected groups move farther apart.
 In network visualization, this is known as a force-directed layout.
 Moving the nodes through the layout animation also helps to see the physical distance between different topics.
 The closer together or more tightly clustered they are, the more they are related or prominently connected.

 {% include figure.html filename="enablar-lesson-3-01.jpg" alt="Visual description of figure image" caption="Figure 1.
 Caption text to display" %}